TDS on provisions relating to payment to contractors are classified into 3 parts. They are

 Under Section 393(4) [Table: S.No.
 8], no tax is deducted in these specific cases:

-- Small Transport Operators: Payments to contractors in the business of plying, hiring, or leasing goods carriages, who own, 10 or fewer carriages at any time during the year and they furnish a declaration of ownership along with their PAN.
+- Small Transport Operators: Payments to contractors in the business of plying, hiring, or leasing goods carriages and owns 10 or fewer carriages at any time during the year and they furnish a declaration of ownership along with their PAN.

 To Resident Contractor for High-Value Non-Business Contracts: Section 393 [Sl.
 No. 6(ii)]